 - Names of stations.

 - From domestic arrival: get your luggage and its 30 meters to the train station.

 - International arrival: once you get out of customs, take a right and go to the end of the corridor – where you will find the train station.

 There are many options enumerated on this official site with timetables and links.
 In short:

-- Red NSB train with the red ticket booths to the left (cost NOK 93,-)
+- Red NSB train with the red ticket booths (cost NOK 105,-).

 - There are also busses (flybussen, flybussekspressen, OSL-ekspressen) which may bring you closer to your destination, but take about one hour and are rather expensive.